 - Schlock Mercenary: While Schlock is best-known for his plasma cannon, or for emergencies two plasma cannons, during the Random Access Memorabilia arc he carried something like six or seven weapons contained within his bloblike body, ranging from guns to an axe, and since he can sprout new limbs at will he can wield every last one of them simultaneously.
-When he performs an impromptu and badly planned long-distance dive due to shortsightedness, the axe bounces out of his splattered form and cuts one of his eyeballs in half.

 - The Rooster Teeth show Immersion tested this in an episode, basing the arsenal that their subjects would carry on their respective persons (total weight about 200 pounds or slightly below) off of Doom and using two test subjects walking through a course.
 One managed to walk through the course, albeit slowly, and the second subject fell over where he stood before taking even a single step.
 The one who made it was previously in the military and likened the experience to being in the military.

 - Batman: Under the Red Hood as indicated by the page quote.